Vegan Sugar Cookies are buttery, crunchy, and easy to decorate! Cut your favorite shapes and make this vegan cookie recipe for every holiday season.

-There's two types of sugar cookies: the soft, fluffy ones, and the firm, crunchy ones.
-These Vegan Sugar Cookies are perfect for any season!
-They can be cut into any shape from pumpkins to Christmas tree cookies and decorated with royal icing, too.
+There are two types of sugar cookies: the soft, fluffy ones, and the firm, crunchy ones.
+These crunchy Vegan Sugar Cookies are perfect for any season!
+They can be cut into any shape from pumpkins to Christmas tree cookies and decorated with royal icing too.

 I love this vegan cookie recipe because it's so simple with just 8 ingredients.
 They are also gluten-free, but no one at the Christmas cookie swap will have any idea.
 They are THAT good.

 Sugar: I use caster sugar in my vegan sugar cookie recipe because it is so fine and produces a firm, crunchy cookie.
 Granulated sugar works here, too.

 Vegan butter: Be sure to soften the butter before it is time to bake.
 You can leave it at room temperature until it's soft but not melted.